atsaloli/cicd/gitlab-ci/01-setting-up-ci/22-registering-our-first-runner.md

 sudo gitlab-runner list
 ```

-You should also see it in the GitLab UI, under `Settings -> CI/CD Pipelines`.
+You should now see it in GitLab, under `Settings -> Pipelines -> Runners activated for this project`.

-Click on the edit icon to see runner settings such as locking it to a specific project.
+Click on the edit icon next to the runner name to see available settings.
+(Don't change anything yet.)